 The winter season kicks off with Sundance and Rotterdam Film Festival in mid-January, which overlaps with the Berlinale in Berlin.
 I always attend and think of Berlinale over Valentines Day.
 Then the season winds up in spectacular fashion with Cannes Film Festival in May.
 These are really important film festivals and are used to launch films both small and large.
 Berlin and Cannes also host major film markets, the European Film Market and the Marche du Film, respectively.

-Autumn starts with Venice, San Sebastian, Karlovy Vary, and ends with the Toronto International Film Festival and then Raindance at the beginning and end of September.
+Autumn starts with the massive Venice film Festival followed by San Sebastian, Karlovy Vary.
+A crescendo builds with the Toronto International Film Festival and then Raindance at the beginning and end of September.
 London Film Festival tails along after Raindance in October.

 The Autumn has three film and media markets as well: MIPTV in late September, the Pusan Asian Film Market in October and the American Film Market in Los Angeles in mid-November.